Michael Jennings (rugby league): 2015

-For the 2015 Anzac Test, Jennings played at centre in the Kangaroos 26-12 loss.
-He played in all 3 matches of the 2015 State of Origin series, scoring 2 tries in the Blues 2-1 series loss, and was awarded the Man of the Match in game two.
+For the 2015 Anzac Test, Jennings played at centre in the Kangaroos 26–12 loss.
+He played in all 3 matches of the 2015 State of Origin series, scoring 2 tries in the Blues 2–1 series loss, and was awarded the Man of the Match in game two.
 He scored 8 tries in his 21 games for the Roosters.

 On 20 June, Jennings was arrested and charged with offensive behaviour after he approached officers in an aggressive manner after his younger brother Panthers player Robert Jennings was spoken to after he allegedly kicked a boom gate in the Erby Place carpark.
-They were having a drunken night out in Parramatta to celebrate Jennings' successful second Origin match.
+They were publicly intoxicated in Parramatta directly following Jennings's successful second Origin match.
 Jennings received a 1 match suspension from the Roosters.
 On 20 July, Jennings pleaded not guilty to charges of offensive behaviour and hindering police, claiming that he and his brother were victims of racial profiling by police.
 On 14 December, he was handed a 12-month good behaviour bond after being found guilty of behaving in an offensive manner in a public place.

 2016

 On 18 January, Jennings signed a 4-year contract with the Parramatta Eels starting effective immediately, after being released from the final year of his Roosters contract.
-In Round 1 of the 2016 NRL season, Jennings made his club debut for the Parramatta Eels in the season opening match against the Brisbane Broncos, playing at centre in the Eels 17-4 loss at Parramatta Stadium.
-In Round 3 against the Canterbury-Bankstown Bulldogs, Jennings scored his first club try for the Eels in the 20-6 win at ANZ Stadium.
-In Round 7 against the Manly-Warringah Sea Eagles, Jennings played his 200th NRL career match in the Eels 22-10 win at Brookvale Oval.
+In Round 1 of the 2016 NRL season, Jennings made his club debut for the Parramatta Eels in the season opening match against the Brisbane Broncos, playing at centre in the Eels 17–4 loss at Parramatta Stadium.
+In Round 3 against the Canterbury-Bankstown Bulldogs, Jennings scored his first club try for the Eels in the 20–6 win at ANZ Stadium.
+In Round 7 against the Manly-Warringah Sea Eagles, Jennings played his 200th NRL career match in the Eels 22–10 win at Brookvale Oval.
 Jennings played in all 3 matches for New South Wales in the 2016 State of Origin series.
-Jennings had a mixed performance in the series, in Game 2 at Suncorp Stadium, Jennings bombed a certain try for the Blues in the 70th minute when they were trailing 20-16 and later Queensland scored through Corey Oates, the victory going to the Maroons 26-16 and resulting in the Blues losing the series 2-1.
-But later in Game 3, Jennings scored the winning try for the Blues in the 79th minute to win the match 18-14, just avoiding a Queensland clean sweep of 3 wins.
+Jennings had a mixed performance in the series, in Game 2 at Suncorp Stadium, Jennings bombed a certain try for the Blues in the 70th minute when they were trailing 20-16 and later Queensland scored through Corey Oates, the victory going to the Maroons 26-16 and resulting in the Blues losing the series 2–1.
+But later in Game 3, Jennings scored the winning try for the Blues in the 79th minute to win the match 18–14, just avoiding a Queensland clean sweep of 3 wins.
 Jennings finished his first year with the Parramatta Eels with him playing in 19 matches and scoring 9 tries in the 2016 NRL season.